silverstripe/silverstripe-comments/docs/en/Configuration.md

 **Important**: Rendering user-provided HTML on your website always risks exposing your users to cross-site scripting (XSS) attacks, if the HTML isn't properly sanitized.
 Don't allow tags like `<script>` or arbitrary attributes.

+## Gravatars

+Gravatars can be turned on by adding this to your mysite/_config.php file

+	Commenting::set_config_value('SiteTree', 'use_gravatar', true);

+The default size is 80 pixels, as per the gravatar site if the 's' parameter is omitted.
+To change this add the following (again to mysite/_config.php):

+	Commenting::set_config_value('SiteTree', 'gravatar_size', 40);